Saint Jerome’s Holy Vulgarity

 Saint Jerome in his study, by Albrecht Durer Wikipedia.org

-All saints change history, often in ways that are mysterious and opaque, but at times more obviously so.
+All saints change history, often in ways that are mysterious and opaque, but at times more obviously.
 Such is Saint Jerome (347 – 420), to whom we may attribute the first truly ‘critical’ version of the Bible, the edito typica, the official, Catholic version of the Holy Word of God.
 He was a contemporary of Saint Augustine, who was brought to conversion by his own personal struggle with Scripture, but that’s another story.

 As a youth, Jerome – Hieronmyous, as he would have been known – seems to have been dissipated, indulging, or at least experimenting in the usual hedonistic student pastimes; but he would always repent, visiting the catacombs, meditating on death, eternity and the possibility of hell.
-A classicist, the words of Virgil would haunt him: Horror ubique animos, simul ipsa silentia terrent.
+As a classicist, the words of Virgil would haunt him: Horror ubique animos, simul ipsa silentia terrent.

-Although Jerome wrote much, commentaries, letters, treatises against heretics, not least the Pelagians who saw no need of God’s grace, it was the Vulgate – so called for it was written in what was becoming the ‘vulgar’ or ‘common’ language, after the dominance of Greek in the early Church – that became his magnum opus, for which he is best known.
+Although Jerome wrote much, commentaries, letters, treatises against heretics, not least the Pelagians who saw no need of God’s grace, it was the Vulgate – so called for it was written in what was becoming the ‘vulgar’ or ‘common’ language, well after the days of Greek in the early Church – that became his magnum opus, for which he is best known.
 Jerome’s vigorous letters often signify what we would now mean by ‘vulgarity’, and he was polarising, not loathe to use vivid epithets to describe his opponents and their heresies, but all, we may believe, in the spirit of charity and truth.
 Saint Jerome is often depicted in art holding a stone with which he would beat himself, to quell his rebellious spirit, one may presume; as one Pope put it, were it not for that rock, the disputatious Jerome, perhaps too aware of his own genius and gifts, would not have been canonized.

 Whatever the case, the Vulgate was the work of a lifetime.
-Jerome eventually retreated to a cave in Bethlehem – like an underground suite of monastic workrooms – surrounded by his manuscripts and books.
+Jerome eventually retreated to a cave in Bethlehem – an underground suite of monastic workrooms – surrounded by his manuscripts and books.
 He followed a strict regimen, supported by his benefactors, the holy women whom he helped spiritually direct.
 The ascetic hermit laboured tirelessly with an intensity rarely equaled in the annals of history, dying on this day, September 30th, anno Domini 420, as a septuagenarian.

 To return to the point, ignorance of Scripture is ignorance of Christ, for it is the very word of God Himself, adumbrating and manifesting the Word, in Whom all truth, all that God willed to reveal for our salvation, is found.